Good News 4 min read

 Irish Innovators Shine as Forbes Names New Class of 30 Under 30 Europe

-A number of Irish innovators and entrepreneurs have been named in Forbes' prestigious 30 Under 30 Europe list for 2026, celebrating the continent's most promising young leaders across technology, media, healthcare, and beyond — and highlighting the significant impact of emerging Irish talent on the European stage.
+Ten Irish innovators and entrepreneurs have been named in Forbes' prestigious 30 Under 30 Europe list for 2026, celebrating the continent's most promising young leaders across technology, media, healthcare, and beyond — and highlighting the significant impact of emerging Irish talent on the European stage.

 Background

 Forbes' 30 Under 30 Europe list has become one of the most coveted recognitions for young European talent since its launch a decade ago.
 The list spans multiple categories including technology, science, healthcare, media, and social enterprise, and is widely regarded as a barometer of the next generation of European business and innovation leaders.
+Ireland's strong showing in 2026 reflects a thriving national environment for innovation: the country is home to over 2,200 tech startups employing approximately 55,000 people and contributing over €48 billion to the economy.

 Key Developments